 Student Housing Violations

-The Francis Marion University Offices of Housing and Residence Life will enforce all aspects of the FMU Student Code of Conduct (link here … a list is at the bottom of file).
+The Francis Marion University Offices of Housing and Residence Life will enforce all aspects of the FMU Student Code of Conduct.
 In addition, the following are violations of the Student Housing Code.
 Individuals who commit acts that violate these rules are subject to disciplinary sanctions listed in the FMU Student Handbook.

 - Residents assigned to a specific area (apartment, suite, residence hall floor) will be held responsible for damages or violations that occur in communal areas (living rooms, kitchens, bathrooms, hallways, lounges, computer rooms) unless a specified individual or individuals can be identified as responsible.

 - Violation of the Guest Visitation policy (see “Visitors” below)

 - Inappropriate trash disposal (see “Trash Disposal” below)

 - Possession and/or use of prohibited appliances (see “Prohibited Appliances” below)

 - Possession and/or use of prohibited items such as waterbeds, lofts, dart boards, public street signs, alcohol containers (in residence halls), space heaters, window air conditioners, exterior antennae or satellite dishes.